mist64/geowrite2rtf/README.md

 Use a tool like [c1541](http://vice-emu.sourceforge.net/vice_12.html) or [DirMaster](http://style64.org/dirmaster) to extract the file from a D64/D71/D81/etc. disk image into a .CVT first.

+## Usage

+* First you need to extract the file from a D64/D71/D81 disk image into CVT format using either [DirMaster](http://style64.org/dirmaster) for Windows, or the [c1541](http://vice-emu.sourceforge.net/vice_12.html) command line tool that ships with VICE:

+    geosread dOCUMENT document.cvt

+* Then run *geowrite2rtf* like this to convert the CVT file to RTF:

+    geowrite2rtf document.cvt document.rtf

 ## Status

 *geowrite2rtf* supports: